gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 --- abstract

 This document describes a profile of the ACE framework for Authentication and Authorization.
 The profile delegates the authentication and authorization of a client willing to join a multicast group where communication is based on CoAP and secured with Object Security of CoAP (OSCOAP).
 The profile establishes a secure communication channel between the client and the resource server, which is responsible for the multicast group and the joining of new members.
-The client and resource server leverage protocol-specific profiles for ACE to achieve communication security, proof of possession and server authentication.
+The client and resource server leverage protocol-specific profiles of ACE to achieve communication security, proof of possession and server authentication.

 --- middle